YichaoOU/mEpigram/README.md

 The original code is not able to run due to some issues such as mixing spaces and tabs that causes indetation errors.
 This is a workable version.
 I have tested it.

+I also added an HTML report feature.
+Usage: `-ml y` will run this feature.
+Dependency: pandas.

+BTW, julia has to be 0.6.2 or lower, mine is 0.6.1.

 ## Installation

 - The programs were written in [Python2.7](https://www.python.org/downloads/) and [Julia](https://julialang.org/downloads/) (tested with Julia v0.6.2 )